 Yayasan Bali Peduli launched THE LANA LOVY FUND.
 Paul was a founding member of Bali Peduli and a passionate supporter and advisor to our programs.

-Thanks to the generous donors – Pauls family and many friends – this support made possible the opening of the new PAUL LATOURELL BALI PEDULI CLINIC in Denpasar on January 4, 2016, providing HIV testing, treatment, and services.
+Thanks to the generous donors – Pauls family and many friends – this support made possible the opening of the PAUL LATOURELL – BALI PEDULI HOUSE in Denpasar on January 4, 2016, providing HIV testing, treatment, and services.

 PT General Motors Indonesia has generously donated a 4-door car to Bali Peduli to assist our Outreach team transport clients to clinics, medical tests, hospital, etc.